Customer Case Study: Developing a High-Performance Application on an Embedded Edge AI Device

 One of the challenges in building embedded AI applications is taking it from machine learning research environment all the way to a full application deployed on an embedded host in the real world.

-Recently, a Hailo customer has asked us to bring up such an application, and our Applications Team thought it was a good opportunity to share the development process and its outcome as a typical example of advanced edge AI development.
+Recently, a Hailo customer has asked us to bring up such an application.
+Our Applications Team thought it was a good opportunity to share the development process and its outcome as an AI case study and a typical example of advanced edge AI development.

 The Embedded AI Scenario